‘Teen Mom 2’ Kailyn Lowry Shares New Baby Bump Photo Amid Baby Daddy Speculation

 In addition to Kailyn Lowry’s post, Christa Paarni also shared a photo of the two of them on Instagram.
 In the caption, she wrote, “Had an amazing time with my girl [Kailyn Lowry] working on a killer tv project!
 Can’t wait to share more of this with you guys!
 This swing being the end result of a VERY BUSY 2 days!”

-Although Paarni did include MTV’s hash tag in her post, it has not yet been revealed whether or not the project will air on the network or elsewhere.
+Although Paarni did include MTV’s hashtag in her post, it has not yet been revealed whether or not the project will air on the network or elsewhere.

 In recent weeks, Kailyn Lowry has faced tons of backlash online due to the announcement of her third pregnancy.
-While three kids may not be out of the ordinary, Lowry is just 24-years-old and is no longer dating the unidentified father of her child.
+While three kids may not be out of the ordinary, Lowry is just 24 years old and is no longer dating the unidentified father of her child.
 She also has two older children with two different men for a total of three baby’s fathers.

 Kailyn Lowry faced rumors of a pregnancy for weeks leading up to her February 24 blog post, in which she confirmed she was expecting but said nothing about who fathered the child.
 Instead, she attempted to focus on the positive side of her pregnancy.